filipKovachev/kendo-react-marklogic-example/README.md

 # KendoReact Data Grid and Chart With MarkLogic

-A sample application that showcases how to Integrate MarkLogic and the KendoReact Grid with CRUD operations and a KendoReact Chart that binds to  GeoJSON data and displays it.
+A sample application that showcases how to Integrate MarkLogic and the KendoReact Grid with CRUD operations and a KendoReact Chart that displays  GeoJSON data.

 ## Running the Application